October 19, 2010

 I needed a tube to create a nice curve along the top and circle at front.
 It took a while, but eventually I found an 8" cardboard tube intended to be a form for concrete columns.
 It was just about right.
 I got mine at Home Depot, but Amazon sells them as well.

-I cut a 2¼-inch slice off the tube, leaving a "tab" that will extend back along the top, giving the impression that the whole tube extends back.
+I cut a 2¼-inch slice off the tube with a hacksaw, leaving a "tab" that will extend back along the top, giving the impression that the whole tube extends back.
 In train lingo, this is known as the "caboose."

 Next I cut a circle in the top of the tube for the smoke stack.
 This proved to be strangely time-consuming, since this was tough cardboard.
 I went slow, since I wanted to have a tight friction fit, so I wouldn't need tape on the outside.